• Skip to primary navigation

 Bergamot is a Mediterranean fruit from the Citrus bergamia, a hybrid of lime and bitter orange.
 The fruit is similar to oranges in size but similar to limes in color with a thick rind.
 Too bitter for eating the zest is used to produce the natural extract.

-• Bergamot helps with digestion.
-One study found a phytonutrient in bergamot oil called bergamottin that is beneficial in protecting the stomach lining.
-Source
+- Bergamot helps with digestion.
+One study found a phytonutrient in bergamot oil called bergamottin that protects the stomach lining.

 Where to Buy The Best Earl Grey Tea